An incident occurred on December 28th, 1984, when Dr. D David Schultz got invited onto 20/20 for a report on the legitimacy of professional wrestling.

 Schultz debuted in the small Missouri town of Malden for very little money and sometimes wrestled up to five times per card, earning $10-$15 for three hours of work that was supposed to cover gas and other expenses.

 According to David Schultz, being a heel was a perfect fit.
-“It was natural for me.
+"It was natural for me.
 I loved being a heel.
 I would not ever be a good guy.
-I’m a bad guy at heart, I don’t like anybody.
+I’m a bad guy at heart; I don’t like anybody.
 Everything’s wrong with me.
-I b***h and complain about everything.
-If you give me the world, I want a turnip patch on the outside.”
+I bitch and complain about everything.
+If you give me the world, I want a turnip patch on the outside."

-According to Tracey Smothers, “Dr. D was a bad dude.”
+According to Tracy Smothers, "Dr. D was a bad dude."

 Leo Burke, who worked with Schultz on top in Stampede Wrestling and the Maritimes, once remarked, "He was very, very temperamental.
 If he liked you, he liked you.
 If he didn’t like you, he’d let you know."